ammarelriyali/RepoRadar/README.md

 ## Installation

-To get started with AlPrime on your local machine, follow these steps:
+To get started with RepoRader on your local machine, follow these steps:

 1. Clone the repository: `git clone https://github.com/ammarelriyali/RepoRadar`
 2. Open `RepoRader.xcodeproj` in Xcode.